dfelinto/blender-manual/manual/3d_interaction/transformations/basics/grab.rst

 =====

 - Moving object in Object mode is clearly different from moving the object by selecting all its vertices/edges/faces in Edit mode.
 Doing this can lead to disturbed Center of Transformation for the given object.
-- If G+x/y/z  is used in non global orientations, it won't confine the translation to x axis in that orientation but to the global X axis orientation only
+- If :kbd:`G` + :kbd:`x`/:kbd:`y`/:kbd:`z`  is used in non global orientations, it won't confine the translation to x axis in that orientation but to the global X axis orientation only

 {{Page/Footer|2.6x|Doc:2.6/Manual/3D interaction/Transformations/Basics/Grab Properties|Doc:2.6/Manual/3D interaction/Transformations/Basics/Grab}}